 Just like PPS, a Full Pay Per Share (FPPS) pays rewards for each solved share.
 However, unlike Pay Per Share, FPPS covers transaction fees as well.
 A mining pool has to process a transaction to send it to your wallet.
 Each network charges different transaction fees, but once you find a mining pool that uses the FPPS payment scheme, you don’t need to pay any.

 The number of shares contributed is different each round due to the luck factor.
 It might take over 1,000 (or less) shares to discover a block.
 Miners get paid once the block is discovered.
 The PPLNS system doesn’t take into account all shares you’ve provided during the round.
 In this case, PPLNS looks at the last number of valid shares before the block was found regardless of the block boundaries.
 This is called a time window.
 When the block is discovered, the system checks for the last N of valid shares provided during a time window.
 Those miners who provided a valid number of shares during a time window get a reward.

 Pay Per Share + (PPS+)

 The PPS+ method is a mixed type of two payment schemes described above – PPS and PPLNS.
-When using such a reward model, mining poos charge transaction fees according to PPLNS, while the block reward is settled the same way as in PPS mode.
+When using such a payment model, mining poos charge transaction fees according to PPLNS, while the block reward is settled the same way as in PPS mode.

 What Makes Each Pool Unique?

 In their core, mining pools aim to provide the same service – allowing miners to unite their computational resources in order to mine the next block of a particular blockchain.
-However, each mining pool has its own advantages and disadvantages.
+However, each one has its own advantages and disadvantages.
 We chose two core mining pools that, in our humble opinion, can be considered the very best in the crypto industry.